 After this testing the drivers complained about the current seat design, it was at this point seat revision was looked into.

-Pilot D9 was a automatic Transmission and was sent to Bosch in Stuttgart, Germany for assessment.
+D9 was a automatic Transmission and was sent to Bosch in Stuttgart, Germany for assessment.
 Bosch reset the ignition timings and cured some of the earlier engine issues.
 This Car has survived! and is located in the US.
-Pictures to be found on the Delorean Museum

-The interior of this car found its way into Pilot 9.
+The interior of this car found its way into D9.
 Picture Credit goes to Chris Parnham, who's book along with Andy Withers, covers this car in great detail

-Pilot D13 was a manual Transmission, and was used for PAVE testing.
+D13 was a manual Transmission.
 The interior of this car ended up in Pilot 19

 This car was also the first to trial the new hood mechanism which was taken from Fiat.
 The Battery was located in the font luggage compartment.

 After 29,000 miles the car was taken back to Hethel for a new Motorola 90 Amp alternator and new construction tires.
-The car was recalled once again the replace the rear shock absorbers.
+The car was recalled once again the replace the rear shock absorbers on 20th November 1980.

-Pilot D15 was a automatic transmission and was also used for 50,000 mile durability testing.
+D15 was a automatic transmission and was also used for 50,000 mile durability testing.
 After 13,000 miles of testing a new 80 Amp Ducelier alternator was fitted along with new construction tires.
 The notes we have notes the car was swapped to a manual tranmission during the 50,000 mile testing.

-Pilot D16 was a completed car once, however it was decided that Legend Industries required only the rear end of a Delorean.
+D16 was sent to Legend Industries which required only the rear end of a Delorean.
 It was decided to cut Pilot 16 in half, and send over both the rear tub, and frame to Legend.

-The Frame now resides with PJ Grady Inc. The rear tub was sold at auction, and it was believed to have been cut up.
+The rear section of the frame now resides with PJ Grady Inc. The rear tub was sold at auction, and it was believed to have been cut up.

 After the Factory closed the car was sold off at auction along with D20/21 in an attempt to recover owed to Olsen by DMC

-Half of this car is Pilot D3 being all the running gear/Frame.
+Half of this car is D3 being all of the running gear/Frame.
 And Interior being that of D13 Now Owned By PJ Grady Europe.

 Pilot D22 was the first pilot car build in Ireland.
 It followed the previous builds from Lotus.